tam731/RestaurantAPI/README.md

 # RestaurantAPI
-This is a .NET 8.0 demo Web API for restaurant management, designed in adherence to Clean Architecture principles.
+Build .NET 8 APIs in Clean Architecture, user Identity system and Azure deployment using CI/CD .
 # Description
 - Project Description: Building a Scalable and Maintainable RESTful API Using ASP.NET Core 8 and Azure